Seeking perspective or resources beyond your PhD program?

 - Setting short and intermediate-term goals for graduate study

 If you are in the later stage of a PhD program, and are preparing for the academic job market, I feel your pain.
 Having worked as an assistant/associate professor of English for many years, I understand the dynamics of the academic job market and the quirks of departmental culture thoroughly.
-Some of the items I can help with include:

 If you are at any stage of a PhD program, considering a possible path outside of academia, let’s talk.
 In 2012 I did the “unthinkable” and gave up a tenured faculty position to pursue other professional opportunities.
 I encountered a steep learning curve, as I developed a new mindset and new strategies for a different kind of job market.
-Let me help you with:

 In all cases, consultations are completely confidential and focused on your needs and goals.
 Phone and Skype conversations can also be arranged.